 You have a right to make a complaint without it affecting your care or services.

-We welcome your feedback regarding the services we assist you with.
+We welcome your feedback regarding our services.
 At any time you can raise a concern or have an advocate represent you.

 If you have a problem with a service, you can talk to your care worker or alternatively contact our office.
 Office numbers are located on the service contact information sheet provided at the commencement of services.

 If you are not happy with the outcome of your initial feedback or complaint, you can contact us using the numbers below:

 |Regional Assessment (RAS) Officer